JoshTickles/macOS/Glance-Grafana/Readme.md

 Great!
 That is pretty much it!
 Now lets create / edit a config file for `Glances` then start collecting data.

-##### glances.conf
+#### glances.conf
-The glances configuration file _should_ be stored in `/usr/local/etc/glances/` if that folder does not exsist go ahead and make it and create the file.
+The glances configuration file _should_ be stored in `/usr/local/etc/glances/`.
+If that folder does not exsist go ahead and make it, then create the file.

-Using the file in this repo you can copy it's contents and change the section marked _InfluxDB_ under the _Export_ headder.
+Using the glances.conf file in this repo copy it's contents and change the section marked _InfluxDB_ under the _Export_ header. this should be all you need to get going though you can tweek other sections too but I've been fine leaving them as stock.

+Once you have the .conf file ready you need to copy it to another folder to make everything work - kinda annoying.
+`cp glances.conf /usr/local/share/doc/glances/`